skyeepayment/docs/README.md

 ## Quick start

-If you intend to integrate Skyee's collection service into your website,you will need to do the following steps:
+If you intend to integrate Skyee's collection service into your website, you will need to do the following steps:

 * Acquire a merchantId from Skyee's account manager.
 * Acquire an appId from Skyee's account manager.